camel-tooling/vscode-camelk/docs/content/integration.md

     - **Secret - Apache Camel K Integration with Kubernetes Secret as Runtime Configuration** Select a Secret from a list of the published Secrets in your current Kubernetes system.
 For more information about configuration with ConfigMaps or Secrets, see [Configuration via ConfigMap or Secret](https://camel.apache.org/camel-k/next/configuration/runtime-config.html) in the Apache Camel K documentation.

-    - **Resource - Apache Camel K Integration with Resource file** Select one or more resource files from the file selection dialog.

     - **Property - Apache Camel K Integration with Property** Specify property name/property value pairs, with the option to specify more than one.
 For more information about configuration with properties, see [Configure Integrations](https://camel.apache.org/camel-k/latest/configuration/configuration.html) in the Apache Camel K documentation.